Education in India

 Rheumatologist - How to become a Rheumatologist

-Rheumatologist is a medical practitioner specialized in diagnosis and treatment of patients suffering with diseases affecting their muscles, joints and bones like arthritis as well as diseases such as lupus fibromyalgia, osteoporosis and fibromyalgia which are largely caused by malfunctioning of immune system of human being.
+A rheumatologist is a medical practitioner specialized in diagnosis and treatment of patients suffering from diseases affecting their muscles, joints and bones like arthritis as well as diseases such as lupus fibromyalgia, osteoporosis and fibromyalgia which are largely caused by malfunctioning of the immune system of human being.

-Candidates who have desire to help relieve these patients of their pain and have capacity to work for long and tiring hours can become successful Rheumatologist by getting the required qualification.
+Candidates who have the desire to help relieve these patients of their pain and have the capacity to work for long and tiring hours can become successful Rheumatologist by getting the required qualification.

 Eligibility to become a Rheumatologist